Markus Heppke

-Markus Heppke (born 11 April 1986 in Essen) is a German footballer who plays as a midfielder for SpVg Schonnebeck.
+Markus Heppke (born 11 April 1986) is a German former footballer who played as a midfielder for SpVg Schonnebeck.

 Career

 He was 20 years old when he made his first appearance in the Bundesliga in an away game at Energie Cottbus on 18 November 2006.
 He was part of the Schalke Youth Team that won the Youth DFB-Pokal in 2005.
 On 1 January 2009, Heppke transferred to Rot-Weiß Oberhausen.
 In 2016 he transferred from SV Hönnepel-Niedermörmter to SV Schonnebeck and works as a physiotherapist at the Krupp-Krankenhaus.

 Early life

 Heppke completed his abitur at the Gesamtschule Berger Feld.